LeeAnnEditor/o365hq/blog/PowerApps Solutions for Sales Professionals.md

 You can review the product selection together with a customer and add additional recipients, if needed.

-To ensure everyone in your team follows up on a new opportunity, the CRM system is updated accordingly.
+To ensure everyone on your team follows up on a new opportunity, the CRM system is updated accordingly.
 The Sales Buddy app will create *new opportunities* within the customer record, knowing what the customer might be interested in buying.